zer0glitch/ocpv-ansible-example/README.md

       type: ethernet

   ```
-  * Create a bridge for ens5 with dhcp
+  * Create a bridge for ens5 with dhcp ##TODO## this should be more descriptive to include oc apply
    ```
    ---
    apiVersion: nmstate.io/v1